pfroud/bike-prices/scripts to scrape/specialized/python_version/readme.md

 Other files:

-* `scraping_log.txt`: console output printed when scraping, showing all the bikes scraped.
-* `models.pickle`: the data from scraping serialized so you don't have to scrape it again.
 * `partial_output.txt`: output from the python script, in the format used for input to the main Java program.
-Only has name and price.
+Only has name and price because the material and groupset need manual designation.
+* `models.json`: the data from scraping, serialized so you don't have to scrape it again.
+* `scraping_log.txt`: console output printed when scraping, showing all the bikes read.